Ha-nn-ah/EvolutionOfQuantitativeTraits/README.md

 ## OneLocus.cpp

 This program tracks the number of mutants for one locus.
 The simulation code has been used for Sect.
-3 and 4 and App.
+3 and 4.1 and App.
 S.

 - Input: parameters
 	population size N, selection coefficient s,
-	population-scaled mutation rate \tilde{Theta} (0 for main part), initial number of mutants in the population (1 for main part, 0 for Appendix C), stopping condition n (number of generations),
+	population-scaled mutation rate \tilde{Theta} (for this paper), initial number of mutants in the population (1 for this paper), stopping condition n (number of generations),
 	time step dt (output generated every dt generations)